skip to main content skip to search skip to footer skip to accessibility statement

 Care, treatment and policy

-In Southampton, all individuals in contact with services were seen within three weeks to commence their first drug treatment in Southampton.
+All individuals in contact with services were seen within three weeks to commence their first drug treatment in Southampton.
 It is estimated that almost half (44.7%) of opiate and/or crack cocaine users aged 18 and over were not in contact with drug treatment services in 2020/21, showing a high level of unmet need.
 The number of adults in treatment at specialist drug use services in Southampton equated to 5 in every 1,000 adults, higher when compared to the England average of 4 in 1,000 (2020/21).
-In 2021, of those non-opioid users accessing treatment, 41.5% successfully completed the program and did not re-present within 6 months.
-This is a steep increase from 28.9% in 2020 and now statistically significantly higher than England (34.3%).
-For opioid users, 5.6% successfully completed the program higher than England (5.0%).
+In 2022, of those non-opioid users accessing treatment, 24.9% successfully completed the program and did not re-present within 6 months, a steep decrease from 41.5% in 2021 and now statistically significantly lower than England (31.4%).
+For opioid users, 6.3% successfully completed the program higher than England (5.0%).

-Demographic profiling for England shows in 2021/22, 7 out of 10 people in treatment for drug use were male.
-The age of those entering treatment has been increasing, with the median age of those in treatment for problems with non-opiates currently at 31 years old, increasing to 43 for those in treatment for problems involving opiates.
+Across England in 2022/23, more than two-thirds of people in treatment were men (68% men to 32% women).
+This proportion varies greatly by substance group.
+The age of those entering treatment has been increasing, with the median age of those in treatment for problems with non-opiates currently at 32 years old, increasing to 44 for those in treatment for problems involving opiates.

-Information from the National Drug Treatment Monitoring System (NDTMS), noted that the three most common referral sources in England for 2021/22 were self-referral (59%), which could have been following advice from a healthcare professional or were referred by family and friends.
-Second was referrals from health and social care services (18%), including referrals from hospitals, GPs, and social services.
-The third was from the criminal justice system (13%), the main sources were from arrest referral, prison, or probation.
-For both drugs and alcohol self-referral is the most common referral method, but likely due to the legality of alcohol, the last two methods are in reversed positions.
+Data for England from the National Drug Treatment Monitoring System (NDTMS), noted that the three most common referral sources, in 2022/23, were self-referral (59%), which could have been following advice from a healthcare professional or were referred by family and friends.
+Second was referrals from health and social care services (19%), including referrals from hospitals, GPs and social services.
+The third was from the criminal justice system (13%), the main sources were from arrest referral, prison or probation.
+For both drugs and alcohol, self-referral is the most common referral method, but likely due to the legality of alcohol, the last two methods (health and social care service referrals and criminal justice referrals) are in reversed positions.

 More information can be found is the drugs dashboard below and in the resources section.